Time (2021 TV series)

-Time is a British anthology drama television series created and co-written by Jimmy McGovern, with Helen Black.
+Time is a British anthology crime drama television series created and co-written by Jimmy McGovern, with Helen Black.
 Each series presents a new scenario following the lives of inmates and staff in His Majesty's Prison Service.
-Its first series, starring Sean Bean and Stephen Graham, was first broadcast on BBC One on 6 June 2021 and concluded on 20 June 2021.
-Its second series, starring Jodie Whittaker, Tamara Lawrance and Bella Ramsey, was broadcast, also on BBC One, on 29 October 2023 and concluded on 12 November 2023.
+The first series, starring Sean Bean and Stephen Graham, was first broadcast on BBC One on 6 June 2021 and concluded on 20 June 2021.
+The second series, starring Jodie Whittaker, Tamara Lawrance, Bella Ramsey and Siobhan Finneran, was first broadcast on 29 October 2023 and concluded on 12 November 2023.
+A third series was confirmed in November 2025, with Finneran set to reprise her role and star alongside David Tennant.

 The first series received largely positive reviews, with many praising the performances of the two leads.
 At the 2022 BAFTA TV Awards, the first series won Best Mini-Series and Bean won Best Actor, whilst Graham was nominated for Best Supporting Actor.
 The second series received similarly positive reviews.

 Plot

 Series 1

 Mark Cobden is newly imprisoned, consumed by guilt for his crime, and way out of his depth in the volatile world of prison life.
 He meets Eric McNally, an excellent prison officer doing his best to protect those in his charge.
 However, when one of the most dangerous inmates identifies his weakness, Eric faces an impossible choice between his principles and his family.